Skip to content

 Categorical tier low / medium / high / xhigh OpenAI reasoning.effort (reasoning guide); Anthropic effort for adaptive thinking (Anthropic effort docs)

 The shapes are not interchangeable.
 The binary opt-in attaches to a tool definition and shapes what the tool returns.
-The categorical tier and numeric ceiling attach to the message and shape how much the model thinks between tool calls.
+The categorical tier and numeric ceiling attach to the message and shape how much the model thinks between calls.

 The pattern's failure surface is larger than its success surface.

-Relation to Adjacent Patterns
+Relation to adjacent patterns

 Pattern Allocates Set by Per